Commercial driver's license: Regulation changes

 Before 1992, driving commercial motor vehicles (CMVs), which are primarily tractor-trailers (or Longer Combination Vehicles (LCVs)), required advanced skills and knowledge above and beyond those required to drive a car or other lightweight vehicle.
 Before the implementation of the commercial driver's license (CDL) in 1992, licensing requirements for driving larger vehicles and buses varied from state to state.

 This lack of training resulted in a large number of preventable traffic deaths and accidents.

-In 1992, when the Act became law, all drivers were required to have a CDL in order to drive a Commercial Motor Vehicle.
+In 1992, when the Commercial Motor Vehicle Safety Act of 1986 became law, all drivers were required to have a CDL in order to drive a Commercial Motor Vehicle which meets one of the classes listed above.
 The Federal Highway Administration (FHWA) has developed testing standards for licensing drivers.
 U.S. states are able to issue CDLs only after a written and practical test have been given by the State or approved testing facility.
-A driver needs a CDL if the vehicle meets one of the definitions of a Commercial Motor Vehicle (CMV) listed above.

-A state may also require a driver to have a CDL to operate certain other vehicles.
+A state may also require a driver to have a CDL to operate certain other vehicles not meeting the federal classes listed above.
 For example, a driver licensed in New Jersey must have a CDL to drive a bus, limousine, or van that is used for hire and designed to transport 8 to 15 passengers.
 A driver licensed in New York must have a CDL to legally transport passengers in school buses and other vehicles listed in Article 19-A of the state's Vehicle and Traffic Law.
 Drivers licensed in California must have a CDL if their primary employment is driving, whether or not they actually drive a commercial vehicle.
 California defines a commercial vehicle as one that transports for hire either people or products.
 In addition, possession of a CDL in California changes the threshold for a Driving Under the Influence citation from 0.08% to 0.04% blood alcohol content.

 Prospective licensees should verify CDL requirements by referencing their state specific CDL Manual.

 In most states, a driver's license (for cars) is required before a Commercial Driver's License can be issued.